Boeing 747 cargo plane drops engine parts in Netherlands, investigation launched

 AMSTERDAM: An incident involving a Boeing 747-400 cargo plane that dropped engine parts shortly after take-off from Maastricht airport on Saturday (Feb 20) is under investigation, the Dutch Safety Board said.

-The Longtail Aviation cargo plane scattered mostly small metal parts over the southern Dutch town of Meerssen, causing damage to cars and lightly injuring one woman, local media said.
+The cargo plane, flight 5504, scattered small metal parts over the southern Dutch town of Meerssen, causing damage and injuring a woman, Maastricht Airport spokeswoman Hella Hendriks said.

+"The photos indicate they were parts of engine blade, but that's being investigated," she said.
+"Several cars were damaged and bits hit several houses.
+Pieces were found across the residential neighbourhood on roofs, gardens and streets."

+At least dozens of pieces fell, she said, measuring around 5cm wide and up to 25cm long.

 Boeing referred questions to Dutch authorities.